 With smartphones constantly buzzing with emails and deadlines looming over heads, it’s no wonder that many people find themselves working off the clock, sacrificing precious time and often, their rights in the workplace.

 But it doesn’t have to be this way.
-In this blog post, we’ll delve into the critical topic of working off the clock and explore how you can protect your time and rights while still excelling in your career.
+In this blog post, we’ll talk about the critical topic of working off the clock and explore how you can protect your time and rights while still excelling in your career.

 What Is Off-The-Clock Work?